 1. Preheat oven to 375 degrees F.

 2. Chop pumpkin into small bite sized 1/4 inch cubes.
 Place pumpkin cubes on a baking sheet pan.
 Sprinkle with kosher salt and pepper, toss cubes with a bit of olive oil and place baking sheet in oven until tender, about 20 minutes.

 3. Place the baguette slices on a baking sheet pan and drizzle the slices with olive oil.
 Toast in the oven until crispy, about 8 minutes.

-4. When ready to serve, place a spoonful of pumpkin on the bread.
+5. Place a spoonful of pumpkin on the bread.
 Add a couple of pieces of the shaved Parmesan, and a few pine nuts and a sprinkling of the spring onions.
 Drizzle with the white balsamic vinegar and sprinkle with a few flakes of Maldon sea salt.